criteo/fromconfig/README.md

 The `fromconfig` library relies on two independent components.

-1. A lightweight __syntax__ for to instantiate any Python object from dictionaries (using special keys `_attr_` and `_args_`).
+1. A lightweight __syntax__ to instantiate any Python object from dictionaries (using special keys `_attr_` and `_args_`).
-2. A composable, flexible and customizable framework to __parse__ configs before instantiation.
+2. A composable, flexible, and customizable framework to __parse__ configs before instantiation.
 This allows configs to remain short and readable with syntactic sugar to define singletons, references, etc.

 <a id="config-syntax"></a>
 ### Config syntax